DexterLagan/assert/README.md

 # assert
 A Racket macro which conveniently combines RackUnit's check-equal? and check-true.

+Why?
+  I got tired of typing '(module+ test'.

 Usage:
-  Say you want to add unit tests close to your procedure definitions, without declaring a test module or requiring rackunit, or adding a test module for each unit test.
+  say you want to add unit tests close to your procedure definitions, without declaring a test module or requiring rackunit, or adding a test module for each unit test.
 Assert does all this for you, and displays a message with the funcall that fails.
 Here's how your code would look like:

 <pre>
 #lang racket